 During the third quarter of 2012, the Company determined that based on its business activities, it is classified as a telecommunications service provider for regulatory purposes and it should make direct contributions to the federal USF and related funds based on revenues it receives from the resale of interstate and international telecommunications services.
 Previously, the Company had believed that the telecommunications services were an integral part of an information service that the Company provides via its software and had instead made indirect USF contributions via payments to its wholesale telecommunications service providers.
 In order to comply with the obligation to make direct contributions, the Company made a voluntary self-disclosure to the FCC Enforcement Bureau and registered with the USAC, which is charged by the FCC with administering the USF.
 The Company filed exemption certificates with its wholesale telecommunications service providers in order to eliminate its obligation to reimburse such wholesale telecommunications service providers for their USF contributions calculated on services sold to the Company.
+In April 2013, the Company began remitting required contributions on a prospective basis directly to USAC.

 The Company's registration with USAC subjects it to assessments for unpaid USF contributions, as well as interest thereon and civil penalties, due to its late registration and past failure to recognize its obligation as a USF contributor and as an international carrier.
 The Company will be required to pay assessments for periods prior to the Company's registration.
 As of December 31, 2012, the total past due USF contribution being imposed by USAC and accrued by the Company for the period from 2003 through 2012 was \$8.1 million, of which \$4.7 million was undisputed and \$3.4 million, including \$0.8 million that pertains to 2003 through 2007, was disputed.
-While the Company is in administrative proceedings before the FCC to limit such back assessments to the period 2008 through 2012, it is possible that it will be required to pay back assessments for the period from 2003 through 2007.
-In 2013, the Company began remitting required contributions on a prospective basis directly to USAC.
+The Company has submitted two separate Requests for Review (a form of appeal) to the FCC's Wireline Bureau challenging the application of FCC rules to the assessments of USF fees for 2003 to 2007, and from 2008 to 2012.
+In January 2017, the FCC Wireline Bureau ruled in favor of the Company regarding the principal for the 2008 to 2012 assessments, but not the related interest or penalties, resulting in a reversal of \$3.1 million to cost of revenue.
+The Company will continue to dispute the interest and penalties on the back assessments for the period of 2008 through 2012.
+The FCC has not yet resolved the Company's Requests for Review challenging assessments for 2003 to 2007.
+If the pending disputes are not resolved in the Company's favor, it is still possible that the Company will be required to pay back assessments for one or both of those periods.